Villa For Sale in Albufeira Portugal

 This Villa For Sale in Albufeira Portugal is situated in a quiet cul de sac in Ferreiras and offers country, city and sea views.
 The property is in a location which is accessible to all amenities and just a half hour walk to the nearest beach.
 Great Villa For Sale in Albufeira Portugal for family living or good rental investment for those looking for a quiet vacation.

 Villa For Sale in Albufeira Portugal Details:

-- Large arched windows in the living room and also a fireplace
+- Large living and dining room with fireplace

 - Air conditioning